 Library Trustees are quiet heroes and we encourage you to please nominate them for their outstanding service and commitment to the library community.
 Take a look at the ALTA Awards and the Minister’s Awards.
 The awards are presented at the Alberta Library Conference in Jasper, AB in April.

 The newly revised, Trustee Handbook was released 2020 and is available to view or print on the ALTA website.

-We would love to hear what your library is doing and share this information on our website and in the Trustee Newsletter.
+We would love to hear what your library is doing and share this information on our website.
 Please email your news and updates to ALTA Admin

 Contact information for your local regional representatives and board alternates is available on the ALTA Board of Directors page.